-I am a senior research scientist at Google.
-Before that, I was a senior research scientist in the Creative Technologies Laboratory at Adobe.
+I am a research scientist at Google.
+Before that, I was a research scientist in the Creative Technologies Laboratory at Adobe.
 Before that, I was a postdoc working with Prof. Andrew Gelman in the Statistics Department at Columbia University.
 Before that, I did my Ph.D. at Princeton University in Computer Science working in the Sound Lab with Prof. Perry Cook and Prof. David Blei.

 You can contact me by email at matt [at] matthewdhoffman [dot] com.

 Most of them can be found on my Google Scholar publications page.